-The technical team at Promain recently received a ‘phone call from a Contractor who was looking for a suitable Sika primer to use under black Bitumen and was not sure if Sika Bonding Primer was the correct product.
-We thought you might be interested to know our response and recommendations, this is a bit of info about what happened:
+The technical team at Promain recently received a ‘phone call from a Contractor who was looking for a suitable Sika primer to use under black Bitumen.
+He was not sure if Sika Bonding Primer was the correct product.
+We thought you might be interested to know our response and recommendations.
+Below is a bit of info about what happened.

 The property, an Edwardian building, was suffering from water ingress to the side wall.
-Being as far south as you can go – right on the coast in fact, the wall had been receiving a real battering.
-With a south westerly driving wind and rain, which constantly bashed at the wall during the winter, water was being forced through the recently painted render.
+The house is as far south as you can go – right on the coast.
+In fact, the wall had been receiving a real battering.
+With a south westerly driving wind and rain, water was being forced through the recently painted render.
 This water was migrating into the building and causing damp and mould to the rooms inside.
-The Client had specified the use of black Bitumen as a coating, to solve this issue.
+The client had specified the use of black Bitumen as a coating to solve this issue.

-It was essential to find out the level of dampness on the outside of the wall – too much and any action taken, no matter what it was, at this point would be rendered (excuse the pun) futile – no applied product would stick; meaning a waste of the client’s money.
-I asked the Contractor if he could carry out a moisture reading on the wall but as he didn’t have a suitable device, this wasn’t possible.
+It was essential to find out the level of dampness on the outside of the wall.
+Too much and any action taken, no matter what it was, at this point would be rendered futile.
+No applied product would stick.
+This would mean a waste of the client’s money.
+I asked the contractor if he could carry out a moisture reading on the wall.
+But as he didn’t have a suitable device, this wasn’t possible.

-Luckily, one of my colleagues was close to the location the very next day (just by chance!).
-He took the opportunity to carry out a quick survey for me, reporting back that the wall was wet but not saturated.
+Luckily, one of my colleagues was close to the location the very next day.
+He took the opportunity to carry out a quick survey for us.
+He reported back that the wall was wet, but not saturated.

-Communications with the Contractor’s client, the Building Manager of the housing trust, I had to be honest and express my concerns about utilising Bitumen to waterproof the side wall.
+We had to be honest and express our concerns about utilising Bitumen to waterproof the side wall.